BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 Pull up the rope at the top, then talk to the doll to get a *Light Ball*.

-That's all we can do in the Darchlight Manor, but head back over to the Honec Woods.
+That's all we can do in the Darchlight Manor, but head back over to Route 8.
+Use Strength on the pillar to notably catch **Budew**!

+Next, back over to the Honec Woods.
 Use Strength in the bottom right corner to reach a new section of the map.

 !battle(["Polo",:POKEMONRANGER_M,0], "Swamp Field")